Sutherland Elementary School

 Promotion/Retention

-It is our desire for every child to be successful; however, we ask parents to carefully monitor the Tuesday Folders, report cards, interim reports and homework to assure success.
+It is our desire for every child to be successful; however, we ask parents to carefully monitor the Tuesday folders, Parent Portal in Infinite Campus, report cards, interim reports and homework to assure success.
 In the event your child is receiving low grades (Ds or Fs) in any subject, we suggest that you schedule an appointment with his/her teacher to discuss your child’s lack of success.
 Should a retention be necessary it should be evident by the third nine weeks.

 A copy of Dinwiddie County’s Promotion/Retention Policy is in the school office and will be made available upon request.
 This information is also available through the Dinwiddie County Public School’s Web Page at www.dinwiddie.k12.va.us.